-Retention of Records Regarding Reports of Sexual Discrimination; Sexual Harassment and Sexual Violence
+• Retention of Records Regarding Reports of Sexual Discrimination; Sexual Harassment and Sexual Violence:

-The Office of the Title IX Officer is responsible for maintaining records related to sexual harassment and sexual violence reports, investigations, and resolutions.
+Records related to sexual harassment and sexual violence reports, investigations, and resolutions will be maintained in the Title XI Office.
 Records shall be maintained in accordance with College records policies, generally five years after the date the complaint is resolved.
-Records may be maintained longer at the discretion of the Title IX Officer in cases where the parties have a continuing affiliation with the College.
+Records may be maintained longer at the discretion of the Title IX Office, particularly in cases where the parties have continuing affiliation with the College.
 All records pertaining to pending litigation or a request for records shall be maintained in accordance with instructions from legal counsel.